 The sheer diversity of choice means you could eat this everyday while travelling and never get bored.
 Nasi Campur is a traveller’s dream.

 But it wasn’t until I made it to Ubud, Bali’s cultural and wellness heartland that I experienced my veggie breakthrough.
 This came from a back-street café serving Nasi Campur with a twist: every dish on display was created with a specific vegetable in mind.
 My German friend Mia and I were stoked with our discovery.
 All aches and pains from a day spent trekking through the rice fields quickly dissovled as we ate our way through some inspired creations.

 Eating Nasi Campur at Warung Sopa

 Our plates were soon filled with an array of complex flavours and simple pleasures: spicy carrot and banana blossom salads, stir-fried eggplant, coconut curry, ratatouille, garlic infused cauliflower plus some classic Indonesian greens for good measure.
 We opted for the protein option, adding a fried tofu ball that finished the dish with a crunch.
 The locals of Ubud certainly know how to eat!

-Leaving the cushioned comfort of the café behind, we concluded that eating Veggie Campur in Ubud should be considered a definitive experience on the Balinese food trail and a must for any vegetable lover.
+Leaving the cushioned comfort of the café behind, we concluded that eating Veggie Campur in Ubud should be considered a definitive experience on the Balinese food trail.
+An absolute must for any vegetable lover.